sanjsanj/codewars/README.md

 # codewars
-Scratch files and completed tests for Codewars kata
+Solutions for Codewars kata

+This is a repository of my scratch files, solutions and best practices for Codewars exercises